 - defined benefit plans.

-However, if you have a traditional or Roth IRA, your exemption amount will be limited to $1,283,025 per person (this amount will adjust in 2019).
+However, if you have a traditional or Roth IRA, your exemption amount will be limited to $1,362,800 per person (for cases filed between April 1, 2019, and March 31, 2022).
 Also, once you receive a distribution, the funds take on a different character.
 Retirement distributions—such as your monthly pension payment—must be included in your income and therefore, might affect your ability to qualify for bankruptcy.
 You’ll have to include such funds as income on the Chapter 7 bankruptcy means test (the test that determines whether your income is low enough to qualify for Chapter 7 bankruptcy).
 Additionally, once you receive the distribution, it becomes a cash asset that’s no different than the money in your bank account, so you’ll need a separate exemption to protect it just as you would other money that is immediately available to you.